-Perhaps it’s the our strong Type-A personality—mind, body, and soul (thanks for that, mom)—but when see a fellow beauty devotee going down a path towards a major makeup gaffe, we simply must speak up.
+Perhaps it’s our strong type A personality—mind, body, and soul (thanks for that, Mom)—but when see a fellow beauty devotee headed down a path toward a major makeup gaffe, we simply must speak up.
 Don’t worry—we can be discreet.
 If we observe a friend wielding a mascara wand with improper placement, we aren’t going to shout it from the rooftops.
-But we will interject with a quick psst! to offer some friendly advice….
+But we will interject with a quick psst! to offer some friendly advice…

 Tempting as it may be to stare at your dark circles and insist they span the entire width of your eye, they don’t.
 Applying your concealer under your whole eye is a mistake of the reverse-raccoon variety.
 Rather, when you’re looking in the mirror, tilt your head down to see where the shadows actually fall, and just conceal that area.

 Generally, you don’t need mascara to come with instructions.
 But then one day, you untwist the cap and remove a curved wand, and all your confidence in your mascara applying abilities is shot.
 Don’t fret—it’s actually very simple.
 The purpose of the bend in the wand is to gently curl the lashes in the center while lifting up the edges.
-So rather than holding the curve towards your eye, hold the wand so the bend faces up.
+So rather than holding the curve toward your eye, hold the wand so the bend faces up.
 Your lashes will sit into the bend and the wand will do all the work.
 And there you have it—confidence restored.

 Have you been making these makeup mistakes?
 Tell us below!